magento/pwa-studio/pwa-devdocs/_drafts/pwa-studio-fundamentals/extensibility-with-targets/index.md

 ### Move the code

 Create a new project folder alongside your storefront.
+Create `./GreetingPage.js` and paste in the content from the tutorial above.

 Run `yarn init` and then add the `pwa-studio` section to your `package.json`.

+Also, set the `"main"` field to `"./GreetingPage.js"`, to make it the default export of the package.

 ```json
 {